Tuesday, November 28, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Other than that, a Velop system doesn't have much else.
 Specifically, so far, none has a built-in VPN server or has gaming features.
 Additionally, the Linksys Smart Wi-Fi firmware doesn't allow backing up and restoring the settings.
 If you replace a router, you must set it up from scratch.

-But Linksys Velop is one of a few canned mesh ecosystems that doesn't have an add-on premium feature designed for nickel and dime users.
+But Linksys Velop is one of a few canned mesh ecosystems that has never had premium add-ons designed for nickel and dime users.
 All you have to pay is the initial hardware cost.
+The company made even more clear in early 2024 via its new pain-free approach.

 7 out of 10